 THE VISION FOR ETB

-Power is distributed equitably amongst evaluators, community members, and funders to lead change towards justice.
+Power is distributed equitably amongst evaluators, community members, and funders to lead change toward justice.

 THE MISSION FOR ETB